vijaycd/CarND-Project2/README.md

 Udacity Project 2: Traffic Sign Classifier

-Convolutional Neural Net following the LENET model Added a third conv layer + max pooling
+Convolutional Neural Net to classify German traffic signs.
-With a batch size of 32 for 50 epochs, accuracy is ~ 92-95%.
+NN is based on the LeNet model, with many changes
-Project in progress...
+With a batch size of 64 for 15 epochs, Validation accuracy is > 97%